An uncountable Furstenberg--Zimmer structure theory: Introduction

 In the pioneering work \cite{furstenberg1977ergodic}, Furstenberg applied the countable\footnote{Here countable refers to systems of countable measure-theoretic complexity such as measure-preserving $\mathbb{Z}$-actions on standard Borel probability spaces.
 The precise meaning of countable measure-theoretic complexity is given later in the introduction.} Furstenberg--Zimmer structure theory, developed by him in the same article and by Zimmer in \cite{zimmer1976ergodic,zimmer1976extension} around the same time, to prove multiple recurrence for $\Z$-actions and show that this multiple recurrence theorem is equivalent to Szemer\'edi's theorem \cite{szemeredi1975sets}.
 The Furstenberg--Zimmer structure theory is significantly refined in the Host--Kra--Ziegler structure theory \cite{host2005nonconventional,ziegler2007universal} which establishes a description of the characteristic factors governing multiple recurrence for $\Z$-actions as inverse limits of rotations on nilmanifolds.
 The finitary counterpart of the Host--Kra--Ziegler structure theorem is known as the inverse theorem for the Gowers uniformity norms by Green, Tao, and Ziegler \cite{gtz} - a foundational result in the area of higher-order Fourier analysis initiated by Gower's seminal work \cite{gowers1,gowers2} on Szemer\'edi's theorem.

-Jointly with Tao, we aim at establishing a Host--Kra--Ziegler structure theory for arbitrary (not necessarily countable) abelian group actions on arbitrary (not necessarily separable) probability algebras such as the action of ultraproducts of finite abelian groups on the probability algebra of Loeb probability spaces.
-The hope is that such a theory (i) may help to unify the Host--Kra--Ziegler structure theory with higher-order Fourier analysis, (ii) lead to new insight in the inverse theorem for the Gowers uniformity norms, and (iii) may establish analogous inverse theorems for a larger class of abelian groups.
-By proving an uncountable Moore--Schmidt theorem \cite{jt19} and an uncountable Mackey-Zimmer theorem \cite{jt20}, first steps towards a general Host--Kra--Ziegler structure theory are accomplished by Tao and the author.
-The present paper aims to establish another part of this program by developing an uncountable Furstenberg--Zimmer structure theory.
+Beyond the natural (intrinsic) motivation of generalizing ergodic theory to uncountable systems, we hope that an uncountable Host--Kra--Ziegler structure theory (such as for the action of hyperfinite abelian groups on Loeb probability spaces) may help to clarify the relationship between the ergodic-theoretical and analytic (higher-order Fourier analysis) approaches to Szemer\'edi's theorem.
+See \cite{jt21-1,jst} for some recent progress.

-Since the first version of this article appeared on the arXiv, some progress has been made towards the program outlined above.
-In a joint work with Shalom \cite{jt21}, Tao and the author established a Host--Kra type structure theorem for Conze--Lesigne systems for arbitrary countable abelian group actions.
-In the forthcoming paper \cite{jt21-1}, Tao and the author will then apply the $\Z^\omega$-version of this structure theorem to establish an inverse theorem for the Gowers $U^3$-norm for arbitrary finite abelian groups via a correspondence principle.
+By proving an uncountable Moore--Schmidt theorem \cite{jt19} and an uncountable Mackey-Zimmer theorem \cite{jt20} (and clarifying in \cite{jt-foundational} some foundational aspects of uncountable measure theory), first basic results in ergodic structure theory were successfully extended to uncountable settings.
+The present paper aims to establish another part by developing an uncountable Furstenberg--Zimmer structure theory.

-Moreover, the uncountable Furstenberg-Zimmer structure theory has been applied in the joint work \cite{roth} by the author and others to obtain an uncountable and uniform extension of the double recurrence theorem for amenable groups by Bergelson, McCutcheon, and Zhang \cite{bergelson1997roth}.
+The uncountable Furstenberg--Zimmer structure theory of this paper was applied in the joint work \cite{roth} by the author and others to obtain an uncountable and uniform extension of the double recurrence theorem for amenable groups by Bergelson, McCutcheon, and Zhang \cite{bergelson1997roth}.